lythscript/.github/profile/README.md

 you are encouraged to do so.
 However, the original project is not open to external code contributions via pull requests.

-Lythscript is a long-term project, and it will likely undergo significant changes in scope and meaning as it evolves.
+Lythscript is a long-term project (spanning several years), and it will likely undergo significant changes in scope and meaning as it evolves.
 We will prioritize practicality and ease of use over novel approaches when considering new features.
 The release date(year) for the first version is still being decided.
 Any technical issue experienced with the initial release will